Why Mold Loves Ductwork

 Common Causes of Duct Mold

-Water damage is the #1 cause.
+Water intrusion is the #1 cause.
 Sources include: plumbing leaks above ductwork, roof leaks reaching duct runs in attics, HVAC drain pan overflows, condensation on uninsulated ducts in hot/humid conditions, and basement or crawl space flooding near ducts.

 Other causes: poor ventilation (no fresh air exchange), undersized HVAC systems that run constantly without adequate dehumidification, and condensate drain issues that allow water to back up into the HVAC cabinet.